Alimodian: Internet

 Internet broadband network services is offered by PLDT and Globe to the people of Alimodian to get wired and connected to the rest of the world and stay in touch with their families, friends and other people through social media and VoIP apps.
-Wi-fi network services were also made available by PLDT and Globe.
+Wi-fi network services are also made available by PLDT and Globe.
 Other options include pocket wifi and mobile Internet powered by Globe and Smart.

 Media

 Radio and television

 The town receives almost every radio wave frequency (am / fm) from all radio stations in the province.

 Free-to-air channels were accessible to households with television with excellent reception except in the remote barangays and communities where there are good reception of some of these free viewing channels.
-Direct-to-home satellite providers such as Cignal, Dream, G Sat and Sky Direct offers optional subscription to fine tune the reception quality of channels and program as well as provide additional channels and entertainment to families enjoying television viewing.
+Direct-to-home satellite providers such as Cignal, Dream, G Sat and Sky Direct offer optional subscription to fine tune the reception quality of channels and program as well as provide additional channels and entertainment to families enjoying television viewing.